AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 ![](assets/updates-tab-after-unified-experience-for-issues.png)

-The Updates section displays information in the following tabs in the Beta commenting experience:
+The Updates section displays information in the following tabs in the new commenting experience:

-* **Updates**: Displays comments made by users and replies to those comments.
+* **Comments**: Displays comments made by users and replies to those comments.
 For information about updating objects in the new commenting experience, see [Update work](../updating-work-items-and-viewing-updates/update-work.md).
 * **System Activity**: Displays system updates which are informational messages that Workfront creates to record certain events on an objects.
 For example, you can capture changes in status, name, or custom fields with system updates.
 Your Workfront or group administrator can enable system updates for your ojects.
 For more information, see [Configure system updates](../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md).

 Currenlty, you can make comments and reply to updates using the Beta commenting experience on the following objects: